Overlays Pattern

 LayeringLink to section

-- Ensure overlays stack correctly (z-index / portals)
+- Ensure overlays stack correctly with portals and z-index

 Closing behaviorLink to section

-- Always provide explicit actions: Cancel / Save
+- Always provide explicit actions such as Cancel and Save

 - Do not auto-close on error